-For the comparison to continuous land surface fields, we computed spatial correlations between the three indicators and five variables that can be expected to influence subsurface scattering effects in either a rather direct manner (i.e., mean soil moisture, CFVO, sand fraction) or indirectly (i.e., LAI, terrain).
+For the comparison with continuous land surface fields, we computed spatial correlations between the three indicators and five variables that can be expected to influence subsurface scattering effects in either a rather direct manner (i.e., mean soil moisture, CFVO, and sand fraction) or indirectly (i.e., mean LAI and terrain).
 As Table IV shows, ISMN results are again less clear but nonetheless corroborate the dependencies as depicted by the ERA5-Land results (mostly for \mathcal{P}{ano}).
-As expected, the mean soil moisture conditions in an area represent the most important direct control of subsurface scattering effects, with rank correlations ranging between -0.4 and -0.8 for the three ERA-Land based indicators.
-The correlations are also very good for LAI, which implies that the mean LAI reflects critical soil properties (moisture, structure) well.
+As expected, the mean soil moisture conditions in an area represent the most important direct control of subsurface scattering effects, with rank correlations ranging between -0.4 and -0.8 for the three ERA5-Land-based indicators.
+The correlations are also very good for LAI, which implies that the mean LAI reflects critical soil properties (moisture and structure) well.